 mu ryang sa is located up a windy, mountain road in the palolo community of honolulu. the views are beautiful — mountainous on one side, the ocean on the other. i nursed mila on the porch of the main building, overlooking the pacific and thought — this is probably the most beautiful view i’ve ever had: the water and my sweet girl.

-i’m not sure if the monks here live on site, but there is a great vegetable garden on the grounds and dozens of large kimchi fermentation crocks on the roof of an auxiliary building. steven and i wanted to try it so bad, but none of the women in the building spoke english. oops.
+there is a great vegetable garden on the grounds and dozens of large kimchi fermentation crocks on the roof of an auxiliary building. steven and i wanted to try it so bad, but none of the women in the building spoke english. oops.

 mila loved the monk in this photo. he tickled her feet and she giggled so much!